Charlie Angus: Federal politics

 He was named to Maclean's magazine's Power List in 2012 as one of the 25 most influential Canadians.
 The same year, Zoomer Magazine chose him as the third most influential Canadian over the age of 45; he was one of only two MPs on the list, alongside NDP leader Tom Mulcair.
 In 2011, CTV News Channel's Power Play placed him among the top three MPs of the year, along with the then Conservative Prime Minister, Stephen Harper, and NDP leader Jack Layton, who had died that August.
 In 2012, Angus backed Paul Dewar to become leader of the NDP.

 Angus has been an advocate for the rights of First Nations children and was the co-founder of the Shannen's Dream campaign, named in honour of the late Cree youth leader Shannen Koostachin, who Angus fought alongside to build a new elementary school for her community.
 In early 2012, Angus's parliamentary motion "Shannen's Dream," calling for an end to the systemic underfunding of First Nations education, passed unanimously through the House of Commons.

 After the 2015 federal election, he was appointed NDP critic for Indigenous and Northern Affairs in the 42nd Canadian Parliament and elected Caucus Chair in January 2016.
 He was also a member of the Aboriginal Affairs and Northern Development committee.
 He resigned from both roles on November 23, 2016, in to prepare for the 2017 New Democratic Party leadership race.
 On February 20, 2017, Angus officially registered to run in the NDP leadership race to succeed Tom Mulcair.
 He placed second with 19.4% of the vote, losing to then Ontario provincial politician Jagmeet Singh.
 MPs Niki Ashton and Guy Caron respectively came in third and fourth.

 Angus was re-elected in the 2019 and 2021 federal elections.

 On April 4, 2024, Angus announced that he would not be running for re-election in the 2025 Canadian federal election.

+In September 2025, Angus started a YouTube channel in partnership with the MeidasTouch Network under the name Meidas Canada.

+Angus endorsed Alberta MP Heather McPherson in the 2026 New Democratic Party leadership election.